Patrick Leahy: Health

 On January 26, 2021, Leahy was hospitalized "out of an abundance of caution" after feeling ill.
 His hospitalization occurred hours after he had been sworn in as the presiding officer for Trump's second impeachment trial.
 He returned home later the same day.

 On June 29, 2022, Leahy fractured his hip after falling at his home in McLean, Virginia.
 He underwent hip replacement surgery the next day, and had a second operation related to his hip injury on July 19, 2022.

 Leahy was hospitalized again on October 13, 2022, after feeling unwell.
 He was kept overnight for "tests and observation" and discharged the following day.

-Other
+Interests and views

 Leahy is a published photographer and author.
 He is a Roman Catholic and attends Saint Andrew's Church in Waterbury, Vermont.
 He also attends Holy Trinity Catholic Church in Washington, D.C.

 Leahy is a self-proclaimed Deadhead, estimating that he has attended around a half-dozen Grateful Dead shows, and was pictured backstage at a performance in 1994.